top of page

 Nearby places of interest

 Consider a visit to nearby Kibbutz Ein Gev.
 After entering the kibbutz, continue straight ahead until you come to parking areas by the harbor.
-Close to this is a scenic path along the harbor, WCs, an art store, fish restaurants, and a café.
+Close to this is a scenic path along the harbor, restrooms, an art store, fish restaurants, and café.
 If you continue southwards on the path by the side of the lake, you will come to the kibbutz beach.
 It is a sandy beach, although a bit stony as you go out into the lake.
-There is no lifeguard, WCs or changing area, although you can use the facilities by the parking area.
+There is no lifeguard, restrooms or changing area here (although you can use the facilities by the parking area).

 bottom of page